RiflerRick/b2/README.md

     }
 } else {
     if currentWT < desiredWT {
-        increase the sleep Time of the subscriber (to bring down CPM under control) } else {
+        check the timeSeries, if the CPM was higher than desiredCPM for all 3 times, go for downscaling the subscriber otherwise increase the sleep Time of the subscriber (to bring down CPM under control)
+    } else {
         downscale the subscriber
     }